Nutritional Yeast Recipes

 I realize the phrase “nutritional yeast flakes” may sound strange.
 Simply hearing it can lead to a variety of questions, like...what is it?
 And how do I use it in a recipe?
 And WHY?

-First, let me clarify, nutritional yeast is a natural ingredient that’s actually been around awhile.
-Because it has a nice cheesy flavor, vegans have been using it for years to add flavoring to their favorite recipes.
+First, let me clarify, nutritional yeast is a natural ingredient that’s actually been around a while.
+Because it has a nice, cheesy flavor, vegans have been using it for years to add flavoring to their favorite recipes.
 It turns out nutritional yeast flakes are a great cheese substitute.

 What is Nutritional Yeast?

 Take a stroll through any respectable health food store and you’ll find nutritional yeast flakes, lovingly referred to as “Nooch”.
 You can find it as a product in containers.
 But it’s also usually found in the bulk section.
 Nooch is a universally popular ingredient for vegans and vegetarians.
 Why?
-Because it has a natural nutty, cheesy flavor.
+Because it has a natural, nutty, cheesy flavor.

-But what is nutritional yeast!
+But what is nutritional yeast?
 It’s a yeast that’s been cultivated on sugarcane or beet molasses.
 However, once it’s cultivated, the yeast is heated (deactivated), washed, and dried.

 Maybe because it’s grown from things like sugarcane and molasses, it has a very pleasant, nutty, and even cheesy flavor to it.
 That flavor comes from glutamic acid that develops as it grows.
-Glutamic acid may sound scary, but it’s actually a naturally-occurring amino acid.
-You can find it in many fruits and vegetables too.
+Glutamic acid may sound scary, but it’s actually a naturally occurring amino acid.
+You can find it in many fruits and vegetables, too.

 But don’t try to use this type of yeast to make bread!
 It’s not that kind of yeast.
 Because it’s been heated, the growing process stops.
 Live, growing yeast is what’s required to make bread rise.